Moving to Dominican Republic from the US: Cost, Visa, and Healthcare Guide

 Day to Day Life

 Internet speeds average 72.63 Mbps.
-The Numbeo Pollution Index sits at 127.4, a moderate level by global standards.
+The Numbeo Pollution Index sits at 136.2, higher than average and worth researching by city.

 Frequently Asked Questions